Inside the Valrico-FishHawk Chamber of Commerce: What They Actually Do

 - Chairman of the Board Elect: Kevin Suba

 Every third Friday of the month, the chamber hosts a 90-minute educational class through VFCC University.
-Topics cover practical business skills — marketing, social media, accounting, legal issues, hiring, and technology.
+Topics cover practical business skills that directly apply to running a business in this market — marketing, social media strategy, accounting basics, legal issues for small business owners, hiring and HR, technology tools, and more.

-The chamber's annual dinner is the big event.
-The January 2026 dinner celebrated the year's standout businesses and raised funds for community causes.
+The annual dinner and awards ceremony is the big event of the year.
+The January 2026 dinner celebrated the year's standout businesses and raised funds for the chamber's charitable programs.

 2026 Award Winners